ec-europa/atomium/README.md

 To create a new theme definition:

  - Create a directory in *templates* and name it as you will.
-A good practice is to name it like the name of the definition.
+A good practice is to give it the name of the definition.
  - Create a file *[NAME-OF-THE-THEME-DEFINITION].component.inc*,
  - Create the function *[NAME-OF-THE-THEME]\_atomium_theme\_[NAME-OF-THE-THEME-DEFINITION]\()*,
  - Create a file *[NAME-OF-THE-THEME_DEFINITION].css* and/or *[NAME-OF-THE-THEME_DEFINITION].js* to get these files